ZeitounCorp/BarnsleyFern/README.md

 # BarnsleyFern

 ## Using computer to reproduce one of the most interesting natural fact:
-Mathematics can explain and reproduce some basic natural structure with statistics
+Mathematics can explain and reproduce some basic natural's structures with statistics

 Have a look at it 😄